 "Election Results and Democratic Discontent: Expectations, Extremism, and Democratic Values in Post-Election Brazil"

-Working Paper, 2024.
+Working Paper [Revise and resubmit at the Journal of Public Economics], 2024.
 Available at SSRN: https://ssrn.com/abstract=5022634

 This paper studies how shocks to socioeconomic expectations induced by elections contribute to democratic discontent in polarized societies.
 Using new large-scale survey data collected throughout the 2022 Brazilian presidential election, I investigate how respondents' electoral and socioeconomic expectations, polarization, emotions, and attitudes towards violence and democracy evolved as a result of the close victory of the main opposition candidate.
 My analysis is guided by a stylized model, in which I show that highly polarized voters who assign a large probability to their candidate's victory experience a larger negative shock to their socioeconomic expectations in case their candidate loses.
 This expectation shock may then lead to an increase in violent and anti-democratic sentiments.
 By resurveying 1,200 respondents right after the election, I confirm the model's predictions and show how the role of this negative expectation shock is particularly strong among the most extreme supporters.
 In an additional survey experiment, I provide complimentary evidence in which I positively update respondents' expectations about the economy and find that this information treatment reduces their violent and anti-democratic sentiments.